-31. Having regard to the relevant statistics and the submissions received, including the Applicant's reply submissions, the Authority finds that Katoomba has a licence density that is above state average and is subject to a relatively high level of alcohol-related non-domestic assault and malicious damage to property, and that there are some alcohol related health issues in the broader community.
+9. Having regard to the relevant statistics and the submissions received, including the Applicant's reply submissions, the Authority finds that the LGA has a licence density that is above state

-- 32. The Authority notes that a previous application for a packaged liquor licence for ALDI Katoomba was refused in 2012, however, that domestic violence rates have improved significantly since then, and that there were no institutional stakeholder objections to the current Application. - 33.
-The Authority considers that, if the Licence is granted, there is a risk that the liquor sold at the Premises would exacerbate the existing alcohol-related problems in the community and, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues in the local and broader communities. - 34.
-The Authority is nevertheless satisfied that the risk is sufficiently mitigated by the following: - a) relatively small size of the area in which liquor will be sold or supplied - b) relatively moderate licensed trading hours - c) absence of any objections from agency stakeholders - d) experience of the applicant as an operator of multiple licensed premises with sound compliance records - e) harm minimisation measures set out in the plan of management and licence conditions as set out in Schedule 1.
+- average and is subject to a relatively high level of alcohol-related domestic assault, and that there are some alcohol-related health issues in the broader community. - 10.
+The Authority considers that, if the Licence is granted, there is a risk that the liquor sold at the Premises would exacerbate the existing alcohol-related problems in the community and, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues in the local and broader communities. - 11.
+The Authority is nevertheless satisfied that the risk is sufficiently mitigated by the following: - a) lower than average liquor licence density in the local community - b) absence of any objections from agency stakeholders - c) harm minimisation measures set out in the plan of management and licence conditions as set out in Schedule 1